mmiranda222/.statsuite/content/using-api/restful.md

 ---

 ### Introduction
 This cheat sheet is a quick reference description of the syntax and parameters for the .Stat RESTful API.
-It is adapted from the cheat sheet for the full [SDMX RESTful API](https://github.com/sdmx-twg/sdmx-rest/blob/master/doc/rest_cheat_sheet.pdf) with examples added for the .Stat context and the unsupported elements removed.
+It is adapted from the cheat sheet for the full [SDMX RESTful API 1.5](https://github.com/sdmx-twg/sdmx-rest/blob/v1.5.0/v2_1/ws/rest/docs/rest_cheat_sheet.pdf) with examples added for the .Stat context and the unsupported elements removed.
 You can also download this document as a [.docx](https://gitlab.com/sis-cc/dotstatsuite-documentation/-/blob/9256239f1128a36174c7214c2aa316a22ffdf9e1/content/dotStat_REST_Cheat_Sheet.docx) file.

 **Legend:**